Dio

 14. "Magica Story" (18:21)

 I dunno, maybe it's nastalgia, maybe it's that I'm a Dio diehard, but I love this disc.
 Bought it new the day it came out.
 Listened to it over and over again as I had a ticket to see Dio at a local bar and I wanted to be familiar with the new disc.
 Good thing I did as he played the ENTIRE DISC from start to finish.
-Thankfully, it did not included track #14 which is Dio telling the story of Magica.
+Thankfully, it did not include track #14 which is Dio telling the story of Magica.
 Never have made it all the way through it.
 Magica is the first Dio concept disc and is a sci-fi tale of good (Blessing) vs. evil (Evilsyde).
 "Magica" marked the return of bassist Jimmy Bain as well as guitarist Craig Gouldy and ex-AC/DC drummer Simon Wright .
 Tracy G apparently was asked to play second guitarist to Craig, but refused and stepped down.
 Hmm, probably was a wise decision.
 Check out the Tribute section for the Dio tribute.

 Killing the Dragon Dio - Killing the Dragon (Spitfire) 2002